s-estrada/TelstraCybersecurityAnalyst/README.md

 ## Task 3 (T3) - Firewall Server
 This part of the repository contains the solution for a custom firewall server developed in Python.
 The server is designed to inspect incoming HTTP requests for malicious headers and block those that match a predefined list.
 The core functionality is implemented using Python's http.server module, extending BaseHTTPRequestHandler to perform header analysis and send a 403 Forbidden response for malicious requests.

+## Background Information:
+Work with the networks team to implement a firewall rule using the Python scripting language.
+Python is a common scripting language used across both offensive and defensive information security tasks.
+In this task, we will simulate the firewall’s scripting language by using an HTTP Server.
+You can assume this HTTP Server has no computational requirements and has the sole purpose of filtering incoming traffic.
+In the starter codebase, you will find a test script that you can use to simulate the malicious requests to the server.
+You can check out the Readme file in the starter codebase for more information on how to get started.

+## Task:
+Use Python to develop a firewall rule to mitigate the attack.
+Develop this rule in `firewall_server.py` and only upload this file back here.
+You may use `test_requests.py` to test your code whilst the firewall HTTP server is running.

 ## Usage

 1. Clone the repository to your local machine: